-An action-packed schedule, exclusive ticket discounts, home runs and Racing Presidents add up to one exciting baseball experience in the District.
+An action-packed schedule, home runs and Racing Presidents add up to one exciting baseball experience in the District.

-DC is officially a culinary capital, receiving the Michelin Guide treatment the last two years.
+DC is officially a culinary capital, receiving the Michelin Guide treatment each year.
 We’ll go one better and say Nationals Park is the best ballpark for food in the MLB.
-Fill up on Greek-inspired eats at Kapnos at the Park; down a Ben’s Chili Bowl half-smoke, DC’s signature take on a hot dog; inhale a burger and shake from Shake Shack; or try Taste of the Majors for food inspiration from other MLB teams.
+Down a Ben’s Chili Bowl half-smoke, DC’s signature take on a hot dog, inhale a burger and shake from Shake Shack or try plenty of other delicious bites.
 Check out our full guide of where to eat and drink at Nationals Park.

 The Nats have a robust promotions schedule featuring exciting events for the whole family.
-Bring your canine to Pups in the Park (taking place six times in 2018), or catch a Sunday regular season home game where kids between the ages of 4 and 12 can run the bases for free.
+Bring your canine to Pups in the Park, or catch a Sunday regular season home game where kids between the ages of 4 and 12 can run the bases for free.
 The details: each child must be accompanied by an adult, participants must exit the ballpark through the Right Field Gate, the line forms outside of the park on the sidewalk along First Street starting in the seventh inning.

 Nationals Park was built along the Anacostia River, and is situated within the Capitol Riverfront neighborhood.
 There’s lots to do before and after games in the area, from kayaking at the Ballpark Boathouse to sipping suds from Bluejacket Brewery and vino at District Winery to walking through The Yards Park with two scoops from Ice Cream Jubilee.